US releases asylum seekers on the streets. Some suburbs bear the burden.

 The arrivals farther from the border show how communities in different parts of the United States can find themselves directly involved in the immigration crisis.
 Local leaders are clamoring for more federal funds to help absorb the migrants, while the political debate over immigration is certain to intensify ahead of presidential and congressional elections in November 2024.

-"We don't know when this is going to stop.
-It could go on indefinitely," said Ryan Keim, Oceanside's deputy mayor.
 "California has an overwhelming amount of the homeless crisis.
 Now we're dealing with the burden of the migrant crisis.
 Do we displace our homeless?
 I'm not displacing our homeless.
-The federal government needs to address this."
+The federal government needs to address this," said Ryan Keim, Oceanside's deputy mayor.

 U.S. Representative Mike Levin, a Democrat whose district includes Oceanside, said in an email to constituents the street releases were "deeply concerning" and that he was fighting for more funding to "provide critical relief for our district."
 He did not respond to an interview request from Reuters.

+Oceanside had been operating a makeshift operation out of a city parking garage next to a transit station where the migrants are released.
+With the county attempting to consolidate services in one location, the city of Oceanside and the nonprofit group leading the effort, Interfaith Community Services, said on Tuesday they are now relocating migrants dropped there to San Ysidro.

+The makeshift service centers help orient migrants who often have no idea where they are when they are released.
+The centers also provide services such as finding temporary shelter and booking airline flights to unite with family and sponsors elsewhere in the U.S.

-One recent morning, about 65 men, largely from the West African country of Guinea, arrived at the Oceanside transit center in the corner of a city parking structure.
+Last week, about 65 men, largely from the West African country of Guinea, arrived in Oceanside.
 Each had a manila envelope containing their notice to appear in immigration court at locations around the country.
-On this day, many were bound for New York City or Columbus, Ohio.
+Most were bound for New York City or Columbus, Ohio.

 Finally reaching the United States after long, arduous journeys, many of the migrants bypassed offerings of bottled water, fresh fruit and snacks and headed to tables of phone chargers so they could connect with family back home.